CS3398-Sapphire-Sourcerer/Group-Project/README.md

 ##	Future design implementation

-1.)We plan to add more questions, which will include true or false.
-2.)As well as add the ability to select the level of difficulty of the questions for the chance to earn more than 5 points in the session the user gets per day.
-3.)Also an update to the questions and building JSON file implementing the enum associated with each major instead of hard coding literal numbers.
+We plan to add more questions, which will include true or false.
+We also plan as well to add the ability to select the level of difficulty of the questions for the chance to earn more than 5 points in the session the user gets per day.
+Originally the team thought that limiting the points in the session per day would be beneficial.
+Also the team wants an update to the questions and building JSON file implementing the enum associated with each major instead of hard coding literal numbers.

 ##	Major bottlenecks

-1.)Hosting the server so that the game is live instead of on a local machine.
+Hosting the server so that the game is live instead of on a local machine as well as learning socketIO were major bottlenecks in this project.
-2.)Learning socketIO